 Zero to three

-Families should work with their ILP to develop an individualized family service plan (IFSP) for helping the child transition smoothly to a special education or other preschool.
+Families should work with their ILP to develop an individualized family service plan (IFSP) for helping the child transition smoothly to a special education school or other preschool.
 This plan needs to be developed and started no later than the child’s third birthday.